t-student/websource/content/home/about.md

 # Biography

-Mark Jones (t-student) is a biostatistician in the Clinical Research Design and Statistics Support Unit assisting researchers and commercial clients collect, process, analyse and interpret data from a wide range of studies.
+Mark Jones (t-student) is a biostatistician in the Clinical Research Design and Statistics Support Unit at the Hunter Medical Research Institute assisting researchers and commercial clients collect, process, analyse and interpret data from a wide range of studies.
 The projects that I am involved with range from randomized controlled trials to observational studies.

-Mark's interests are in a range of statistical methods applied across the medicine, health, environmental and financial domains with a particular interest in the following areas:
+Mark's interests span statistical methods applied across the medicine, health, environmental and financial domains.